COVID-19 Information for Students

 Mental Health Support

-If you need support, please fill out a CCA Care Form, contact Student Affairs, or consider the following resources:
+If you need of mental health support, please consider the following resources:

 - CCA 24/7 mental health crisis hotline: 510-594-5099